Dr. Rajiv Ramnath

 In this paper, we summarize our experience with an approach for constructing case study teaching materials that are integrative and deep in content, but also carefully aligned to the core principles and format of a senior-level software engineering course.
 Our approach sought to ensure that the cases are complex enough to retain their realism and intrinsic appeal, while mirroring the format and objectives of the course such that the cases reinforce key points in a familiar and consistent fashion to the students.

 It must be noted again that much of this curriculum relied on content in the form of real examples and case studies extracted from collaborative projects with industry.
-These projects in turn relied on students who had been trained through this curriculum, with the projects themselves being an integral part of the Masters’ curriculum!
+These projects in turn relied on students who had been trained through this curriculum, with the projects themselves being an integral part of the curriculum of our Masters program!
 The paper below described how this process was made to work:

 Here we present an interdisciplinary curriculum comprised of three components: a service interaction blueprint for framing the industry problem, agile principles being used to manage the project as well as develop the solution, and descriptive theory-building to frame the next iteration of research.
 The environment for this work was an National Science Foundation Industry-University Cooperative Research Center (described here).
 The feedback from a pilot graduate-level class was very positive and provided insights for further research.